 Objective: This Standard is concerned with whether decisions to rescind and to cancel coverage are made appropriately.

 M.G.L. c.
-175, § 187D allows policy cancellations for nonpayment of premium.
+175, § 187D allows the cancellation of the policy for nonpayment of premium.

 Controls Assessment: The following key observations were noted in conjunction with the review of this Standard: